jeromegn/protobuf.cr/README.md

   FOO
 end

 # Struct generated from a .proto file.
-Don't create this yourself
+Don't create this yourself.
 struct MyMessage
   include Protobuf::Message
   contract do